-Watch the video below to view highlights and excerpts from Economic Club President David Rubenstein and our Signature Series Speakers.
+Watch the video below to view highlights and excerpts from Economic Club Chairman David Rubenstein and our Signature Series Speakers.

 The mid 1980s were a flashpoint for Washington’s commercial growth.
 A burgeoning technology revolution, acquisitions and mergers, deregulation, suburban sprawl, an emerging global economy, and workforce diversification expanded D.C.’s once-compact business community in extraordinary ways.
 No longer was Washington exclusive to government interests; the region had become a corporate presence with which to be reckoned.